raddad772/raddad772.github.io/_posts/2022-06-17-emulating-in-javascript.md

 Don't worry about all that stuff about pins.
 For some reason, I decided I wanted to make my CPU interface through pins, like a real one.
 It actually ends up being convenient for the purposes of the SNES, which I'll probably discuss later.

 There are over a thousand other functions that look just like this.
 The generated file is over 50,000 lines long.
 The code to generate it totals an order of magnitude less.
 And if I want to change the overall approach for purposes of optimization, I only have a few places to do it.
 Lots and lots of win.

+A specific example of that win is in debugging.
+If I find and fix a bug in the addressing code for LDA a, I will also be fixing that same bug in a few other instructions at the same time, for free.

 One interesting thing of note is that by far, the majority of this code by volume is not actually dealing with an instruction.
 In fact, most instructions on the 65c816 are so simple they fit in just a few lines - it's all the other things the processor is doing that are a pain.